slovink/terraform-aws-keypair/README.md

 services include docker and container orchestration, slov migration and adoption, infrastructure automation, application modernisation and remediation, and performance engineering.

-## Examples
-For detailed examples on how to use this module, please refer to the [Examples](https://github.com/slovink/terraform-aws-keypair/tree/master/example) directory within this repository.

 ## License
 This Terraform module is provided under the **MIT** License.
 Please see the [LICENSE](https://github.com/slovink/terraform-aws-keypair/blob/master/LICENSE) file for more details.